Mario11h/my-app/README.md

+Introduction
+This guide provides a step-by-step introduction on how to run the provided code locally.
+The code consists of a React application using Material-UI components to create a user interface with features such as filtering, pagination, and user management.

+Prerequisites
+Before running the code locally, ensure you have the following installed:

+Node.js
+npm
-# Getting Started with Create React App
+Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+Clone the Repository

+Clone the repository containing the code to your local machine.
+Open a terminal and run:

+git clone <repository-url>
+cd <repository-directory>
+Install Dependencies

+Navigate to the project directory and install the required dependencies using npm:

+npm install
+Run the Application

-Runs the app in the development mode.\
+Start the development server:

+npm start
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This will run the app in the development mode.
+Open http://localhost:3000 to view it in the browser.
+The page will reload if you make edits, and you will see any lint errors in the console.

-### `npm test`
+Project Structure
+The project structure is as follows:

+my-app/
+├── node_modules/
+├── public/
+│   ├── index.html
+│   └── ...
+├── src/
+│   ├── components/
+│   │   ├── Filter.tsx
+│   │   ├── Footer.tsx
+│   │   ├── Header.tsx
+│   │   ├── Pagination.tsx
+│   │   ├── SearchBar.tsx
+│   │   ├── UserCard.tsx
+│   │   ├── UserTable.tsx
+│   ├── App.tsx
+│   ├── index.tsx
+│   ├── ...
+├── .gitignore
+├── package.json
+├── README.md
+└── ...
+Key Files and Directories
+src/: Contains the source code for the React application. components/: Contains reusable React components.
+App.tsx: The main application component. index.tsx: The entry point of the application. public/: Contains public assets such as index.html.
+Available Scripts
+In the project directory, you can run the following scripts:

-Launches the test runner in the interactive watch mode.\
+npm start: Runs the app in development mode. npm test: Launches the test runner in interactive watch mode. npm run build: Builds the app for production. npm run eject: Ejects the project from Create React App configuration.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+Running Tests
+To run the tests, use the following command:

+npm test
+This will launch the test runner in interactive watch mode.

+Building for Production
+To create a production build of the app, run:

+npm run build
-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+This will build the app for production to the build folder, correctly bundling React in production mode and optimizing the build for best performance.
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More
+Additional Information

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+For more information about Create React App, refer to the Create React App documentation.

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about React, check out the React documentation.

+Dependencies
+The project uses the following dependencies:

+@emotion/react
+@emotion/styled
+@mui/icons-material
+@mui/material
+@testing-library/jest-dom
+@testing-library/react
+@testing-library/user-event
+@types/jest
+@types/node
+@types/react
+@types/react-dom
+axios
+date-fns
+react
+react-dom
+react-icons
+react-scripts
+typescript
+use-debounce
+web-vitals
+Conclusion
+This guide should help you get started with running and developing the provided React application locally.
+If you encounter any issues or have any questions, please refer to the documentation for the respective tools and libraries used in the project.